ctebow/Strands/README.md

 hitting escape, submitting a too short, non-dictionary, or repeated word, and for both submitting a new dictionary and new strand word.
 Enjoy!

+2) DICTIONARY-WORDS: For testing this functionality, use the optional command-line parameter --words in addition to all the other normal PLay or Show mode command-line arguments.
+Doing so will create a new GAME.with-words.txt file in the assets/ directory from the original file specified by -g game in the command-line.
+This newly created file, if made, is NOT used by the Game Logic, as this addition was optional.
+Enjoy!